If you’re planning a trip Down Under you’re going to want to put as many of these things to do in Australia as you can fit on your bucket list!

 They are native to Australia, and Rottnest Island is one of the few places in the country to find them.

-The island is also home to seals and sea lions that you might be able to spot while exploring.
+The island is also home to seals and sea lions that you might be able to spot while exploring, as well as some of the nicest Perth beaches around.

 16) Sail Around the Whitsunday Islands

-If the white sand and vibrant turquoise waters of the tropics have always caught your eye, head to the Whitsunday Islands.
+If the white sand and vibrant turquoise waters of the tropics have always caught your eye, head to the Whitsunday Islands as part of your things to do in Airlie Beach!

 These islands off the coast of Queensland have jaw-dropping natural scenery rivalling that of the Maldives, Fiji, or Tahiti.